Safety scandals give foreign dairies a boost in China

 They are lured by projections of 10 percent annual growth for the sector and by Chinese consumers’ willingness to pay a premium for foreign brands as they remain wary of local brands’ safety records.

-The latest foreign bet comes from Danish-Swedish dairy group Arla, which said on Friday it would buy what amounts to a 6 percent stake in Yili’s main competitor, China Mengniu Dairy Co, from private equity fund Hopu for 1.7 billion Danish crowns ($289 million).
+The latest foreign bet comes from Danish-Swedish dairy group Arla ARLAF.UL, which said on Friday it would buy what amounts to a 6 percent stake in Yili’s main competitor, China Mengniu Dairy Co (2319.HK), from private equity fund Hopu for 1.7 billion Danish crowns ($289 million).
 The deal lifted Mengniu shares by 7 percent on Monday.

 “If you have an international brand, then there’s a premium in the market, because food safety is a concern,” said Kevin Bellamy, dairy analyst at Rabobank in the Netherlands.